Mercedes-Benz, Hyundai, And BMW Pull Advertising From Fox News Amidst Bill O’Reilly Scandal

 Whether or not more advertisers will follow suit remains to be seen.
 Fox News host Bill O’Reilly has not issued a statement publicly since the news came to light.

-[Feature Image by Richard Drew/AP Images]
+[Featured Image by Richard Drew/AP Images]